josephsmendoza/PNGTube/README.md

 ![example of overlay placement and interact button](example.png)

-If you first use your image's exact resolution, you can snap the overlay to the corner, then add 400 to the height, and the image will stay perfectly aligned.
+If you first use your image's exact resolution, you can snap the overlay to the corner, then add the height, and the image will stay perfectly aligned.

 You can also set up [Virtual Audio Cable to use filtered OBS mic audio.](VirtualAutioCable.md)